The BAC limit for Nevada DUI law is

-But you can be charged with DUI even below these limits, if there is evidence that you are under the influence of alcohol and/or drugs.
+Under Nevada DUI law, the BAC limit is .08% for regular adult drivers, .04% for commercial drivers, and .02% for drivers under 21.
+That said, you can still be charged with DUI even below these limits if there is evidence that you are under the influence of alcohol and/or drugs.

-Drivers arrested for DUI can elect to take a breath test or a blood test to measure their BAC.
-If the driver refuses both, the cop can get a warrant to forcibly administer a blood test.
+If you are arrested for DUI, you can elect to take a breath test or a blood test to measure your BAC.
+If you refuse both, the officer can get a warrant to forcibly administer a blood test.

-In this article, our Las Vegas DUI attorneys answer frequently asked questions about BAC and Nevada DUI law, including testing methods, the consequences for refusing a chemical test, and drugged driving:
+In this article, our Las Vegas DUI attorneys answer frequently asked questions about BAC:

 - 1. What is the Nevada alcohol limit in DUI cases?